-August 21, 2014: A roundtable organized by SHUJAN-Citizens for Good Governance, a civic group, rejected the national broadcast policy approved by the cabinet on August 4, 2014 describing it as the government’s first step to form an authoritarian state.
-Political analysts and civil society members warned that the National Broadcast Policy would ultimately lead to autocracy and violence in the country.
-It is part of the government’s political blueprint to suppress people’s voice and cling to power for a longer period, they said, urging an immediate review of the policy for the interest of democracy, good governance, and human rights.
+A round table discussion organized by civic group SHUJAN-Citizens for Good Governance on 21 August 2014 rejected the National Broadcast Policy approved by the cabinet on 4 August 2014 describing it as the government’s first step to form an authoritarian state.
+Political analysts and civil society members warned that the National Broadcast Policy could ultimately lead to autocracy and violence in the country.
+“It is part of the government’s political blueprint to suppress the people’s voice and cling to power for a longer period of time,” they reported, urging an immediate review of the policy in the interest of democracy, good governance, and human rights.

 They urged the citizens to stop the government from implementing such a draconian policy or law.
 They said that the broadcast policy would also give indemnity to both military and civil bureaucrats of their wrong doings.

-SHUJAN Secretary Dr. Badiul Alam Majumdar said that the coverage of the 5th January one-sided vote and law enforcers’ involvement in the seven murders in Narayanganj had created the pretext for passing the broadcast policy.
+SHUJAN Secretary, Dr. Badiul Alam Majumdar, declared that the coverage of the 5 January one-sided vote and law enforcers’ involvement in the seven murders in Narayanganj had created the pretext for passing the broadcast policy.
 Muhammad Jahangir, a national committee member of SHUJAN, presented the keynote paper at the meeting chaired by former adviser to the caretaker government and president of the civic group, M. Hafizuddin Khan.

-If the policy is implemented, there will be no freedom of speech while supporters and sycophants of the ruling party would dominate politics, reads the paper.
-Jahangir suggested not considering the policy as a baseline while framing the broadcasting law as many sections of the policy are faulty and incomplete.
-He suggested review of the policy considering the criticisms it created among the citizens.
+“If the policy is implemented, there will be no freedom of speech, while supporters and sycophants of the ruling party would dominate politics,” reads the paper.
+Jahangir suggested not considering the policy as a baseline while framing the broadcasting law, as many sections of the policy are faulty and incomplete.
+He suggested review of the policy considering the many criticisms it created among the citizens.

-The professor said amid the absence of an active opposition in parliament, there were a few civil society groups and media critical of government’s wrongdoings.
-But, without a free media, civil society cannot talk, she said.
+Dr. Chowdhury noted that amid the absence of an active opposition in parliament, there were but a few civil society groups and media outlets critical of the government’s wrongdoings.
+“But, without a free media, civil society cannot talk,” she noted.

 “The loss of press freedom means suppression and repression.
-Its result is nothing but violence,” said Dilara, also trustee of BRAC University.
+Its result is nothing but violence,” said Dilara, also a trustee of BRAC University.

 Columnist Syed Abul Maksud said that the policy would gradually strengthen the government’s grip on media.

-Media and democracy will be threatened if it is enforced, said SHUJAN President M Hafizuddin Khan.
+“Media and democracy will be threatened if it is enforced,” said SHUJAN President M. Hafizuddin Khan.